Tests and Fees

 Diurnal Tension Curve (DTC) and Water Drinking Test (WDT) - Covered by Manitoba Health

 Eye pressure varies throughout the day.
 Often, our office pressures don't give us a good idea of what's happening over the course of the day.
-If a patient is getting worse even though the eye pressures seem to be normal at the visit, there may be other factors affecting the glaucoma (like low blood pressure or sleep apnea), or the eye pressures may be spiking outside office hours when we are unable to measure them.
+If a patient is getting worse even though the eye pressures seem to be normal at the time of the visit, there may be other factors affecting the glaucoma (like low blood pressure or sleep apnea), or the eye pressures may be spiking outside office hours when we are unable to measure them.

 The DTC (Diurnal Tension Curve) is usually performed by the technicians or Dr. Buffie, and requires a quick eye pressure check every hour throughout the day or half-day (mini-DTC).
 This is a long day or half day, however, we encourage patients who have this test to take the day off and enjoy the amenities of the mall in between pressure checks.
 The pressure checks will require freezing drops each time (since freezing only lasts for about 10-15 mins) and should not take longer than a few minutes on each hour.
 A DTC is usually scheduled throughout the day (or half-day) from 8:30 to 4:30.